Charanadari/Charanadari.github.io/README.md

 ## Portfolio

-This is my portfolio website
+This is my portfolio website for mechanical engineering